Sage (Marvel Comics): After the Hellfire Club

-Six-month gap
+Joining the X-Men

-Although it had been years since Tessa had outwitted him, Bogan kidnaps Sage and mentally dominates her.
-This possession permanently scars her mind.
-Bogan offers Tessa back to Shaw for everything he has.
-Shaw refuses and cuts his ties with Tessa.
+Elias Bogan kidnaps Sage and mentally dominates her, leaving her with permanent mental scars.
+Bogan ransoms Tessa to Sebastian Shaw, which the latter refuses.
 However, the X-Men become aware of Tessa's predicament, and Storm is able to rescue her.

-Out of gratitude, she stays with the X-Men, (Note: It was hinted through Sage's dialogue that she was returning to "an earlier affiliation" (implied to be Xavier) and that, "in order to safeguard a friend, [she had to] bind herself to his mortal enemy".) primarily in a support capacity, and resumes use of the name Sage.
-Fearful of mental domination by Bogan or another powerful telepath, Sage relinquished the use of her telepathic power and focused her force of will to maintain her mental shields.
-With the X-Men, Sage acts as a living computer, able to remember everything she sees and hears, and provide analysis.
+Out of gratitude, she stays with the X-Men, primarily in a support capacity, and resumes use of the name Sage.
+Fearful of mental domination, Sage relinquishes the use of her telepathic power and focuses on maintaining her mental shields.